How to install WordPress on cPanel (Step by Step Guide 2023)

 You will see a success message showing your username.
 You can now click on the login button to sign in to your WordPress site.

 Many of our beginner level users often ask us if they could try WordPress on their computer.
 The answer is yes, but most beginners should not do that.

-The reason why some folks install WordPress on a localhost environment is to build themes, plugins, or to test things out.
+The reason why some folks install WordPress on a local host environment is to build themes, and plugins, or to test things out.

 If you want to make your WordPress site available to the internet (rest of the world), then you need to get a web hosting account and install WordPress by using one of the methods we showed above.

 Having that said, if you are really interested in installing WordPress locally on your computer to learn more about theme development, test plugins etc, then we highly encourage you to do so.